-K12-Powered Schools Help Young Athletes Make It To the Major Leagues
+K12-Powered Schools Help Young Athletes and Musicians Make It Big

 What do you want to be when you grow up?
-It’s an age-old question asked of kids once they hit school-age.
-It’s the time to dream big about being an astronaut or a pop star.
-A recent survey found that professional athlete was a top childhood dream job.
-Playing sports for a living might feel out of reach, but it certainly doesn’t have to be.
-Online school might be the place to give your child an edge to go from the minor leagues to the major leagues.
+It’s an age-old question asked of kids once they hit school age.
+Playing music or sports for a living might feel out of reach, but it certainly doesn’t have to be.
+Online school might be the place to give your child an edge.

 Flexibility

-Practice makes perfect when it comes to athletic ability.
-Nothing boosts motivation more than playing that sport when operating at peak energy.
-The problem is your child might miss out on the best times to practice by sitting in a brick-and-mortar school.
-With online school, families can create a schedule that allows their little athlete to fit in more physical activity into the day.
-Stride K12 student Demonty plays basketball at noon and baseball at 5 p.m., thanks to the flexibility of his online school schedule.
+Practice makes perfect when it comes to musical and athletic ability.
+Nothing boosts motivation more than playing when operating at peak energy.
+The issue is that your child might miss out on the best times to practice by sitting in a brick-and-mortar school.
+With online school, families can create a schedule allowing their little athlete or musician to fit more activity into the day.
+K12 student Demonty plays basketball at noon and baseball at 5 PM, thanks to the flexibility of his online school schedule.

 Finding a Balance

-The online school schedule makes sure your child can operate at full capacity in their athletics.
-With online classes allowing for plenty of breaks, they can be well-rested for when they get on that court or field.
-A study published in Reuters suggests that one to two hours playing sports each day provides the largest positive impact on teen mental and physical well-being.
-Having the opportunity to intertwine athletics with the normal school day not only makes for better sports performance but greater academic success from not sitting all day long.
+The online school schedule ensures your child can operate at full capacity in their extracurricular activities.
+With online classes allowing for plenty of breaks, they can be well-rested when getting on the field or into the recital hall.
+A study published in Reuters suggests that one to two hours of playing each day provides the largest positive impact on teen mental and physical well-being.
+Having the opportunity to intertwine sport and music with the regular school day makes for better performance and greater academic success from not sitting all day long.

 Take School with You

-For kids to reach their full athletic potential, a demanding schedule for training and competition travel comes with the territory.
-Those requirements don’t fit in a normal school schedule but might just awaken leadership skills and passion that can be applied to all aspects of life.
-Though your child might thrive in a sports setting, that doesn’t mean the foundational academics should suffer.
+For kids to reach their full potential, a demanding schedule for training and travel comes with the territory.
+Those requirements don’t fit into a typical school schedule but might awaken leadership skills and passion that can be applied to all aspects of life.
+Though your child might thrive in that setting, that doesn’t mean the foundational academics should suffer.

-There’s often a negative correlation between student athletes and grades.
+There’s often a negative correlation between student-athletes and grades.
 The main reason?
-Balancing sports and school are undoubtedly a challenge.
-But online school schedules can greatly simplify the balancing act.
-School can come with them to the training gym and the out-of-state tournaments.
+Balancing music and sports and school are undoubtedly a challenge.
+But online school schedules can significantly simplify the balancing act.
+School can come with them to out-of-state tournaments and performances.
 Online school’s emphasis on personalized instruction means a teacher can better accommodate a demanding schedule to make school equally important rather than a burden.

 Greater Possibility

-Even if being an athlete isn’t the final career path, a focus on athletics early might secure a path to a college out of reach.
-Statista reports that 152,000 athletic scholarships were offered for the 2020-2021 school year.
-The extra time to demonstrate competitive talent might mean a huge difference in educational opportunities, and in turn, future career opportunities.
+Even if being an athlete isn’t the final career path, an early focus on athletics might secure a path to a college out of reach.
+Statista reports that 152,000 athletic scholarships were offered for the 2020–2021 school year.
+The extra time to demonstrate competitive talent might mean a huge difference in educational opportunities and future career opportunities.

-If you’re noticing natural talent or excitement whenever your child plays their favorite sport, it might be the perfect sign to get them on the right path to greatness and invest in their abilities.
+If you notice natural talent or excitement whenever your child plays their favorite sport, it might be the perfect sign to get them on the right path to greatness and invest in their abilities.

-Is your child a student athlete?
-Consider enrolling them in a Stride K12 school to allow the perfect training schedule.
+Is your child a student-athlete?
+Consider enrolling them in a K12-powered school to allow the perfect training schedule.